 - We thoughtfully design our boxes for delivery in the UK, using recycled corrugated cardboard that is also recyclable, adding stylish printed detail that, we hope will encourage customers to keep our boxes and reuse them in other ways.

-- We are using air pockets in our packaging which, are widely recyclable.
-We are also investigating, as a priority, a bio-degradable replacement.
+- We are replacing air pockets in our packaging with brown paper that can be easily recycled.
+We are also investigating, as a priority, a bio-degradable options.
 Our research has shown that using air pockets to fill void space in our packaging is more environmentally friendly than using brown paper.
 This is because the air pockets compact into less waste and can also be recycled.

 - We are currently reviewing our packaging multiples – this is to see if by increasing the number of pack items in a box we can reduce the overall packaging waste.